Ector-Mgl/Cauculator-with-Tkinter-Module/README.md

 # Cauculator-with-Tkinter-Module
 That is my first project with a GUI module from Python.
-That is a cauculator.
+Here is uploaded a Python script .py and .exe application.
+Please ignore if .exe is not working in your desktop.